-Quinta da Romeira, `Prova Régia` Bucelas Arinto
+Quinta da Romeyra, `Prova Régia` Bucelas Arinto

-Vintage: 2023
+Vintage: 2024

 Producer

-Quinta da Romeira has a remarkable history.
-During the Peninsula Wars, the Duke of Wellington used the estate as his headquarters, developed a taste for their wines and brought them home to London as an offering to King George IV.
+Quinta da Romeyra has a remarkable history.
+During the Peninsula Wars (1808-1814), the Duke of Wellington used the estate as his headquarters, developed a taste for their wines, and brought them home to London as a gift to King George IV.
 They soon gained a following in Britain, with celebrity fans including Charles Dickens and Lord Byron.
+In 2025, the estate name was restored to its original spelling of ‘Quinta da Romeyra’, as cited in the first historical record of the property, dating back to 1218.

 The ‘Prova Régia’ is a nod to this royal endorsement, with the name translating as ‘royal approval’.
 Made from 100% Arinto fermented in stainless steel and unoaked, this is a vibrant wine boasting precise aromas of ripe lemon, green apple and a marked minerality.
-Four months of lees stirring add texture to the palate and a crisp acidity carries the bright fruit flavours through to a clean finish.
+Four months of lees stirring add texture to the palate, and a crisp acidity carries the bright fruit flavours through to a clean finish.

-The ‘Morgado de Santa Catherina’ is a partially barrel-fermented 100% Arinto.
+The ‘Morgado de Santa Catherina’, is a partially barrel-fermented 100% Arinto.
 Aged for nine months in French oak barrels, 40% of which are new, with regular bâtonnage, it marries delicious brioche aromas with the characteristic zesty fruit of the Arinto.

 Vineyards

 Located 15 miles north-east of Lisbon, the historic Bucelas appellation is protected from the worst of the Atlantic weather systems by hills to the west and benefits from the moderating influence of the wide estuary of the Tagus river to the east.
-This favourable mesoclimate, combined with clay-limestone soils on rolling hills, provides the perfect growing environment for Portugal’s Arinto grape variety to ripen to perfection - accumulating great intensity of flavour whilst retaining a crisp natural acidity.
-With 75 hectares planted mainly with Arinto, Quinta da Romeira is purported to be the largest Arinto vineyard in the world.
+This favourable mesoclimate, combined with clay-limestone soils on rolling hills, provides the perfect growing environment for Portugal’s Arinto grape variety to ripen to perfection, accumulating great intensity of flavour whilst retaining a crisp natural acidity.
+With 75 hectares planted mainly with Arinto, Quinta da Romeyra is purported to be the largest Arinto vineyard in the world.
 Microzoning studies have identified 22 different soil types and there is a huge range of different exposures and altitudes on the estate.

 Vintage